iotaledger/iri-docs/docs/iri/reference/checkConsistency.md

 # [checkConsistency](https://github.com/iotaledger/iri/blob/master/src/main/java/com/iota/iri/service/API.java#L636)
  [AbstractResponse](https://github.com/iotaledger/iri/blob/master/src/main/java/com/iota/iri/service/dto/AbstractResponse.java) checkConsistencyStatement(List<String> transactionsList)

 Checks the consistency of the transactions.
+Marks state as false on the following checks:  * Missing a reference transaction
+ * Invalid bundle
-Marks state as false on the following checks:    * Missing a reference transaction<br/>  * Invalid bundle<br/>  * Tails of tails are invalid<br/>      If a transaction does not exist, or it is not a tail, an [ErrorResponse](https://github.com/iotaledger/iri/blob/master/src/main/java/com/iota/iri/service/dto/ErrorResponse.java) is returned.
+ * Tails of tails are invalid
+   If a transaction does not exist, or it is not a tail, an [ErrorResponse](https://github.com/iotaledger/iri/blob/master/src/main/java/com/iota/iri/service/dto/ErrorResponse.java) is returned.

 > **Important note:** This API is currently in Beta and is subject to change.
 Use of these APIs in production applications is not supported.